ietf-wg-asdf/sdf-protocol-mapping/draft-ietf-asdf-sdf-protocol-mapping.md

 (IANA) regarding registration of values related to this document, in accordance with {{!RFC8126}}.

-## Protocol mapping {#iana-prot-map}
+## Protocol Mapping {#iana-prot-map}

-IANA is requested to create a new registry called "SDF Protocol mapping".
+IANA is requested to create a new registry called "SDF Protocol Mapping".

-The registry must contain following attributes:
+The registry must contain the following attributes:

 - Protocol map name
 - Protocol name
 - Description
 - Reference of the specification describing the protocol mapping.
 This specification must be reviewed by an expert.

+The registrant of an existing entry may request updates to that entry, subject to the same expert review.
+They should verify that updates preserve backward compatibility with deployed implementations, or if breaking changes are necessary, consider whether a new registry entry is more appropriate.

 Following protocol mappings are described in this document: